MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/manage-runbooks.md

     PS C:\> Set-SCSPFExtensibleEventHandler -EventName "VirtualMachineCreated" -OrchestratorUri "http://east.contoso.com:82/Orchestrator2016/Orchestrator.svc" -RunbookPath "\SPF Runbooks\Extensibility\VM Created" -Enable
     ```

-2. To determine what the extensible event handler is set to, call the T:Microsoft.SystemCenter.Foundation.Cmdlet.Get\-SCSPFExtensibleEventHandler cmdlet.
+2. To determine the setting for the extensible event handler, call the T:Microsoft.SystemCenter.Foundation.Cmdlet.Get\-SCSPFExtensibleEventHandler cmdlet.
-3. If you want to disable a runbook from being invoked, repeat the T:Microsoft.SystemCenter.Foundation.Cmdlet.Get\-SCSPFExtensibleEventHandler command, but without the *Enable* parameter.
-You can also specify empty strings for the *OrchestratorUri* and *Runbookpath* parameters as shown in the following example:
+3. To disable a runbook from being invoked, repeat the T:Microsoft.SystemCenter.Foundation.Cmdlet.Get\-SCSPFExtensibleEventHandler command, but without the **Enable*** parameter.
+You can also specify empty strings for the **OrchestratorUrl** and **Runbookpath** parameters, as shown in the following example:

     ```
     PS C:\> Set-SCSPFExtensibleEventHandler -EventName "VirtualMachineCreated" -OrchestratorUri "" -RunbookPath ""
     ```
 ## Runbook parameters

 This list of parameters is automatically provided to the runbook.
-A runbook is not required to process all the parameters it receives, and will simply ignore the parameters which have no purpose in the runbook.
+A runbook doesn't need to process all the parameters it receives.
+It ignores parameters that have no purpose in the runbook.

 ### Parameters for a new VM

-The following table lists the parameters available when a new virtual machine is created.
-All parameters are optional unless indicated as required.
+The following table lists the parameters available when a new VM is created.
+All parameters are optional unless indicated.

 |Parameter|Data Type|
 |-------------|-------------|